datacarpentry/sql-socialsci/episodes/06-aggregation.md

 > The 'Mirror' is a left-wing newspaper and Labour are considered to be a left-wing political party.
 > Re-write the query above to see which group of supporters are more likely to read the Mirror
 >
-> You can browse the Newspapers table to find out which of the daily columns refers to the Mirror
+> You can browse the Newspapers table to find out which of the daily columns refers to the Mirror.
+> You can browse the Question1 table to find the party names represented by the values in Q!
 >
 > > ## Solution
 > >